Clear It Out! High-Carb Foods to Purge From Your Kitchen Before Starting Keto

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

 If you don’t already follow a keto diet, you’re likely to have products in your house with a high sugar and carb content, even if you’re not aware of it!
 Cleaning out your fridge and pantry is an essential and beneficial step before starting on your keto journey.
 It’s also nice to start with a clean slate!
 We’ve created a list of what needs to go so you can start off in the best way possible.

 High-carb foods to toss from your fridge & freezer:

 - Low-Fat salad dressings (such as vinaigrettes or other sweetened dressing)

 Certain oils and dairy:

-- Spreadable butter alternatives
+- Spreadable butter alternatives such as margarine

 - Cow’s milk

 Fruit & fruit products: